 There are many big marketplaces that have consolidated themselves as the dominant players in specific niches.
 Some of them focus on geographic niches, while others are more driven by specific products.

 Amazon is the most important and biggest marketplace in the world, and although it might be tempting to imitate them, consider that they are a behemoth that’s hard to compete with.
 Other important marketplaces include Mercado Libre in Latin America, and Ali Baba, which has been gaining traction all over the world.
 An example of a niche-specific marketplace is Etsy, as it focuses on handmade and vintage products.

-Understanding the costs of app development can give you a clearer sense of what your financial requirements will be.
+Understanding the costs of mobile app development.
+This can give you a clearer sense of what your financial requirements will be.